GochoMugo/submarine/docs/utils.md

 ### check()

-Checks to see if useful utils have been installed.
+Checks to see if useful development utilities have been installed.